On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 It remains to show how to represent the cliques that are replaced for the vertices $x_{3i-1}^e$ for $i\in[2q_e]$.
 Simply create $r-2$ additional copies of the corresponding disk in the representation.

 This completes the description of the unit disk representation for $G'$.
+An example of the construction is given in \Cref{fig:udg_construction}.
 Note that \Cref{lem:is:npc:construction_technical_lemma1} ensures that the disks are placed in between the disks $D_i,D_{i+1}$ starting from $s_1=(d,0)$ and ending at $s_\ell=(1-d,0)$.
 This implies that for any edge $e=\{u,v\}$ the disks adjacent to $D_1$ and $D_g$ will not intersect any other disks representing other subdivided edges (in particular those with endpoints $u$ or $v$).

 We are now ready to finally prove \Cref{thm:is:npc:regular}.

 \begin{proof}[of \Cref{thm:is:npc:regular}] Reduce from \IS on $r$-regular planar graphs.
 This setting is \NPh~\citep{FleischnerSS2010}.
 Let $(G,k)$ be an instance of \IS where $G$ is $r$-regular planar graph.
 Construct an instance $(G',k')$ of \IS where $G'$ is $r$-regular unit disk graph as described above.
 Combining \Cref{lem:is:npc:onedir,lem:is:npc:twodir} the instances $(G,k)$ and $(G',k')$ are equivalent.
 It remains to argue that the reduction is polynomial.
 Computation of the rectilinear embedding $\mathcal{E}$ for $G$ can be done in polynomial time by \Cref{thm:valiant}.
 Computation of the numbers $w_i$, $g$ and $q_e$ can also be done in polynomial time.
 What is left to show is that the numbers $q_e$ are also polynomially bounded by the size of~$G$.
 By \Cref{thm:valiant} the area of $\mathcal{E}$ satisfies $\operatorname{Area}(\mathcal{E})\leq \Oh{|V(G)|^2}$.
 For any edge~$e$, the number of grid points contained in the polygonal chain induced by $\mathcal{E}(e)$ is at most $\operatorname{Area}(\mathcal{E})$.
 It follows that $g\leq \Oh{|V(G)|^2}$ for any edge $e$.
 By construction we have $w_i\leq 9$ for any $g\geq 2$ and $i\in[g-1]$.
 Thus, we have